Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Related Work

 \section{Related Work}

-There is growing interest in discovering and classifying open source software repositories to better understand their purpose, usage, and practices.
+There is growing interest in discovering and analyzing open source software repositories to better understand their purpose, usage, and practices.
 For \textbf{discovery}, some universities have developed tools such as the Institutional Innovation Grapher \cite{UTOSPOGrapher}, which identifies GitHub accounts that mention a university in their bios.
 However, this method has limitations, as many developers do not explicitly mention institutional affiliations.
-Similarly, the University of Wisconsin open source monitoring project \cite{GoringUWProject} aims to discover open source contributions but does not automate affiliation detection.
-Schwartz et al.\cite{schwartz2024} present a more comprehensive effort by combining GitHub keyword searches with university website scraping and LLM-based filtering to identify research software engineering (RSE) repositories; however, affiliation is not directly studied.
+Similarly, the University of Wisconsin Playbook \cite{GoringUWProject} aims to discover open source contributions but does not automate affiliation detection.
+Schwartz et al. \cite{schwartz2024} present a more comprehensive effort by combining GitHub keyword searches with university website scraping and LLM-based filtering to identify research software engineering (RSE) repositories; however, affiliation is not directly studied.

-For \textbf{classification}, previous work has addressed several angles.
+For \textbf{categorization}, previous work has addressed several angles.
 One of the most common, is distinguishing software engineering projects from other non-research projects.
-Munaiah et al.\cite{Munaiah2017} implemented a tool called Reaper to classify engineered software projects using a combination of score-based heuristics and random forest classifiers.
-Pickerill et al.\cite{Pickerill2020} extended this idea with PHANTOM, a time-series clustering method based on Git logs.
-Schwartz et al.\cite{schwartz2024} also classified RSE projects using LLMs.
+Munaiah et al. \cite{Munaiah2017} implemented a tool called Reaper to classify engineered software projects using a combination of score-based heuristics and random forest classifiers.
+Pickerill et al. \cite{Pickerill2020} extended this idea with PHANTOM, a time-series clustering method based on Git logs.